Sandy Skoglund

 Sandy Skoglund (born September 11, 1946) is an American photographer and installation artist.
 Her contributions to photography have advanced the medium as a form of conceptual art.
 She is well known for her intricately designed environments, which utilize painterly and sculptural techniques within staged and performative scenes.
-Photography critic Andy Grundberg notes that Skoglund's work contains "all the hallmarks of the new attitude toward photographs: they embrace blatant artificiality; they allude to and draw from an 'image world' of endless pre-existing photographs, and they reduce the world to the status of a film set."

-The impact of Skoglund's juxtaposition of commercial aspects, dramatization, and conceptual art elements, is described by curator Marvin Heiferman, who explains that "The work simmers down and reminds viewers of their smallness in a big, overdetermined world where consumer culture, nature, science, and their interior gyroscopes regularly spin out of control."

-Biography
+Her contributions to photography have advanced the medium as a form of conceptual art, and she is considered to be one of the most influential artists working in staged photography.
+Skoglund's art has been the subject of numerous one person exhibitions and retrospectives, and is in the collections of major museums and arts institutions.

+Early life, education, and teaching

 Skoglund was born in Weymouth, Massachusetts on September 11, 1946.
+At the age of 3, Skoglund and her younger brother were hospitalized and quarantined with polio on a ship anchored in Boston Bay.

-She spent her childhood all over the country including the states Maine, Connecticut, and California.
+She spent her childhood all over the United States including Massachuesetts, Maine, Connecticut, and California.
+Her summers were spent working various jobs, including the Space Bar in Disneyland's Tomorrowland and later decorating cakes on a Detroit bakery assembly line.

 She studied both art history and studio art at Smith College in Northampton, Massachusetts, graduating in 1968.
-In 1967, she studied art history through her college's study abroad program at the Sorbonne and École du Louvre in Paris, France.
-After graduating from Smith, Skoglund taught middle-school art in Batavia, Illinois for a year before attending graduate school at the University of Iowa, where she studied filmmaking, multimedia art, and printmaking.
+In 1967, she studied art history through her college's study abroad program at the Sorbonne and École du Louvre in Paris, France Studying art history at the Sorbonne ignited her interest in avant-garde cinema, especially Cahiers du Cinema and the French New Wave’s auteur theory.

+After graduating from Smith, Skoglund taught middle-school art in Batavia, Illinois for a year before attending graduate school at the University of Iowa, where she studied painting, art conservation, filmmaking, multimedia art, and printmaking.
 In 1971, she earned her Master of Arts and in 1972 a Master of Fine Arts in painting from Iowa.
 Skoglund was an art professor at the University of Hartford between 1973 and 1976.

-Skoglund holds a faculty position at the Department of Arts, Culture and Media of Rutgers University–Newark in Newark, New Jersey.
+Skoglund held a faculty position at the Department of Arts, Culture and Media of Rutgers University–Newark in Newark, New Jersey.
+She retired from Rutgers in 2025.